mlswg/mls-protocol/draft-ietf-mls-protocol.md

 * Generate a fresh leaf key pair
 * Compute its direct path in the current ratchet tree

+### Processing an Update Message

-An existing participant receiving a Update message first verifies the signature on the message, then updates its state as follows:
+An existing participant receiving an Update message creates a provisional group state by modifying a copy of the current group state as follows:

 * Update the cached ratchet tree by replacing nodes in the direct path from the updated leaf using the information contained in the